 What if the first practical use in the realm of time travel is already afoot, albeit on a circuitous trail.

-The greatest argument against cold fusion has always been that the expected nuclear radiation has not been observed.
+The greatest argument against cold fusion (slow fusion) has always been that the expected nuclear radiation has not been observed.

 Dilatant (not dilated) pundits even coined poetic slurs against cold fusion claiming that deadly fusion radiation would be evidenced by an abundance of dead cold fusion scientists littering the floors of cold fusion labs.